3and4/Leither/README_EN.md

 ```

 **Mimei synchronization:**
-Synchronize mimei from the network or specified nodes.
-Enter the following command on another node:
+Synchronize Mimei from the network or specified nodes.
+Enter the following command on a different Leither node:
 ```shell
 ./Leither mimei sync RXN74QNeiY08LRSaoeQhx3nOLTC
 ```